 Visiting international students should use the following information to determine their immigration status.
-After determining immigration status, students should refer to the How to Register page for step-by-step instructions on how to register for Summer Term courses at Boston University.
+After determining your immigration status, please refer to the How to Register page for step-by-step instructions on how to register for Summer Term courses at Boston University.

 F-1 Student Status

 To study full-time at Boston University during the summer, you must have an F-1 student visa.
 Full-time enrollment is defined as registration for a minimum of 8 credits in one summer session or 12 credits over both sessions.

 If you do not currently have an F-1 student visa, you can apply for one.
 In order to apply for an F-1 visa to the U.S., you must first obtain an I-20 form from Boston University.
 Please refer to Section A on the How to Register page for information on obtaining an I-20 from Boston University.

-- Current F-1 students whose active I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from Boston University for their summer study.
+If you are a current F-1 student whose active I-20 will expire or whose college/university program will end before enrolling in Summer Term, you must obtain an I-20 from Boston University for summer study.

-Students may not study full time while in the U.S. in a visitor immigration classification if their main purpose for traveling to the U.S. is to study at Boston University for the summer.
-If the main purpose for being in the country is travel or tourism, you may take a maximum of one course at Boston University during each summer session.
-However, it is recommended that all students study full-time and do so under the F-1 student status.
+You may not study full time while in the U.S. in a visitor immigration classification if your main purpose for traveling to the U.S. is to study at Boston University for the summer.
+If your main purpose for being in the country is travel or tourism, you may take a maximum of one course at Boston University during each summer session.
 Please refer to Section C on the How to Register page.
+Please note that it is recommended that all students study full-time and do so under the F-1 student status.

 Other Visa Statuses (For example, J-1, J-2, H-1B, H-4)